projectsesame/sesame/site/content/resources/upgrading.md

 If the following are true for you:

-* Your installation is in the `projectcontour` namespace.
+* Your installation is in the `projectsesame` namespace.
 * You are using our [quickstart example][18] deployments.
 * Your cluster can take a few minutes of downtime.

-Then the simplest way to upgrade to 1.14.1 is to delete the `projectcontour` namespace and reapply one of the example configurations:
+Then the simplest way to upgrade to 1.14.1 is to delete the `projectsesame` namespace and reapply one of the example configurations:

 ```bash
 $ kubectl delete namespace projectsesame
 $ kubectl apply -f {{< param base_url >}}/quickstart/v1.14.1/sesame.yaml
 ```

-This will remove the Envoy and Contour pods from your cluster and recreate them with the updated configuration.
+This will remove the Envoy and Sesame pods from your cluster and recreate them with the updated configuration.
 If you're using a `LoadBalancer` Service, (which most of the examples do) deleting and recreating may change the public IP assigned by your cloud provider.
 You'll need to re-check where your DNS names are pointing as well, using [Get your hostname or IP address][12].

 ### The less easy way

-This section contains information for administrators who wish to apply the Contour 1.14.0 to 1.14.1 changes manually.
+This section contains information for administrators who wish to apply the Sesame 1.14.0 to 1.14.1 changes manually.
-The YAML files referenced in this section can be found by cloning the Contour repository and checking out the `v1.14.1` tag.
+The YAML files referenced in this section can be found by cloning the Sesame repository and checking out the `v1.14.1` tag.

 Users of the example deployment should first reapply the certgen Job YAML which will re-generate the relevant Secrets in the new format, which is compatible with [cert-manager](https://cert-manager.io) TLS secrets.
 This will rotate the TLS certificates used for gRPC security.

-If your version of Contour is older than v1.14, please upgrade to v1.14 first, then upgrade to v1.14.1.
+If your version of Sesame is older than v1.14, please upgrade to v1.14 first, then upgrade to v1.14.1.

 ```bash
 $ kubectl apply -f examples/sesame/02-job-certgen.yaml
 ```

-Upgrade your Contour deployment:
+Upgrade your Sesame deployment:

 ```bash
 $ kubectl apply -f examples/sesame/03-sesame.yaml
 ```

-Once the Contour deployment has finished upgrading, update the Envoy DaemonSet:
+Once the Sesame deployment has finished upgrading, update the Envoy DaemonSet:

 ```bash
 $ kubectl apply -f examples/sesame/03-envoy.yaml
 ```

-## Upgrading Contour 1.13.1 to 1.14.0
+## Upgrading Sesame 1.13.1 to 1.14.0

 ### Required Envoy version